 The story is now a familiar one.
 An elderly lady on her deathbed in the Soviet Union, tells his son-in-law named Ippolit Matveyevich Vorobyaninov, an aristocrat of Imperial Russia, about their heirloom jewellery worth a fortune hidden inside one of the chairs in their palace that was seized by the Bolsheviks.
-Vorobyaninov sets out in search of the chairs, and, he partners with a con-artist named Ostap Bender.
-The two travel across the country in the pursuit of acquiring the chairs and they get into one trouble or other.
+Vorobyaninov sets out in search of the chairs, and, he partners with a con artist named Ostap Bender.
+The two travel across the country in the pursuit of acquiring the chairs and they get into one trouble or another.
 Did they get the riches in the end?

-The role of a Con-Artist done well is always a treat to watch on screen and Archil Gomiashvili as Ostap Bender has delivered a master performance, with a bounce on his step, a carefree appearance, a can-do style his acting was perfect and I can’t imagine anyone else doing it.
+The role of a con artist done well is always a treat to watch on screen and Archil Gomiashvili as Ostap Bender has delivered a master performance, with a bounce on his step, a carefree appearance, a can-do style his acting was perfect and I can’t imagine anyone else doing it.
 Similar was the casting of the aristocrat Vorobianinov by Sergey Filippov and Mikhail Pugovkin as Father Fyodor.

 Note: This film is different from the one by the same name (The Twelve Chairs 1970) that was directed by Mel Brooks that was also based on the same story.